-The work of Philippe Perrot (Paris, 1967 – Paris, 2015) is present, among others, by the following institutions: MOCA, Los Angeles; Frissimas Museum, Athènes; FRAC Ile de France; FMAC Ivry syr Seine; CCCG Gennevilliers.
+The work of Philippe Perrot (Paris, 1967 – Paris, 2015) is present, among others, in the following institutions: MOCA, Los Angeles; Frissimas Museum, Athènes; FRAC Ile de France; FMAC Ivry syr Seine; CCCG Gennevilliers.
 Exhibitions : Art:Concept, Paris (2004); Le monde vous appartient, Palazzo Grassi, Venise (2011); Rosa et Carlos de la Cruz, Miami (2007).

 Philippe Perrot’s paintings are always about family.
 But he constantly interupts the narrative function of the image, with each canvas suggesting various skits without reality divulging any family secrets.
 Nevertheless, his singular way of painting the signs and images suggests something of their weight and their influence on the organization of pictorial space.
 The varying effects of scale contribute to altering the latter’s homogeneity.
 The point is to disconcert the viewer’s gaze and make them seek new reference points and follow aleatory lines of thought.It is by maintaining a permanent non-resemblance between the signs and their signification, creating a disjunction between the image and its referent, that this challenge the viewer attains its full meaning.
 (Evence Verdier / Translation : L.S Torgoff).